TriesteCitizen/ctf-writeups/README.md

 - curl (-A to specify User-Agent. -L to follow any redirects)
 - Command Injection (modify payload according to given program/check for environment variables)
 - (PHP/Bash) Reverse Shells ( https://www.invicti.com/learn/reverse-shell/ )
-- Enumeration (with hidden directories)
+- Tools for Enumeration (with hidden directories)
+  1. gobuster
+  2. hydra
+  3. Metasploit
+  4. Nikto
 - robots.txt
 - SSRF (Server-Side Request Forgery)
   1. Check for any hidden server, where crafted requests from a vulnerable server to internal or external resources can be done using Burp Suite (url parameter can maybe be modified)